sairampatro1/Computational-aspects-of-Ramanujan-Summation/README.md

 ## Contact

-For questions or issues, please open an issue on this repository or contact [Your Name] at [Your Email].
+For questions or issues, please open an issue on this repository or contact Sairam Babula Patro at sairam.patro@tum.de